Meeting Evolving Consumer Expectations with Unmatched Video Experiences

 Aside from giving pay-TV operators the ability to offer a more diverse range of options to complement existing linear viewing, on-demand video content also gives internet service providers (ISPs) and mobile operators the means to deliver a differentiated experience.
 This enhances customer satisfaction and increases customer “stickiness”.

-SES has invested in developing the technology, VoD Everywhere, to offer an unparallel video experience on top of existing content or service offerings, retaining existing infrastructure investments.
+SES has invested in developing the technology, VoD Everywhere, to offer an unparalleled video experience on top of existing content or service offerings, retaining existing infrastructure investments.
 Time-honed channels can be offered alongside a content library that can be tailored for key demographics or regions, with video content pushed to every corner of Asia through a robust network of satellites.

-With video content transmitted through SES satellites, this also serves to ease the pressure on “under-served” Internet Protocol (IP) networks.
+With video content transmitted through SES satellites, this also serves to ease the pressure on “under-served” internet protocol (IP) networks.
 As the rich video content is delivered without the need for an internet connection, ISPs and mobile operators can leverage freed-up network capacity to roll out new paid services or to support faster data transmission for new standards such as the imminent arrival of 5G cellular mobile communications.

 Stand ready at the convergence of the inexorable on-demand trend and Asia’s rising demand for video content.